carpentries/github-skills/episodes/managing_issues.md

 ### Help Wanted & Good First Issue
 The `help wanted` and `good first issue` labels can be useful to draw attention from new contributors.
-In particular, the `help wanted` label can be used to flag up issues that the Maintainers would particularly appreciate external support on.
+In particular, the `help wanted` label can be used to flag issues that the Maintainers would particularly appreciate external support on.
-Issues with this label in any of The Carpentries official lesson repositories will appear in the listing on [the _Help Wanted Issues_ page of the website](https://carpentries.org/help-wanted-issues/), where new community members are often directed to find opportunities to contribute to a lesson repository.

 The `good first issue` label is used to identify issues that do not require in-depth knowledge of the project and its infrastructure, etc.
 Newcomers to the project can use this label to find opportunities to make their first contribution.
 GitHub provides a view of all of a repository's issues with the `good first issue` label on the `/contribute` page for that repository, e.g. https://github.com/github/docs/contribute

-::: callout
+::: spoiler

 ### Batch Labelling
 Labels can be applied to issues in batches from the issue listing page.